Japanese Maple Diseases: How to Identify and Treat Common Problems

 Actual diseases

 The most serious disease affecting Japanese maples.
 Caused by the soil-borne fungus Verticillium dahliae, which blocks the tree’s water-conducting vessels.
-Japanese maples are the most susceptible maple species to this fungus.
+Japanese maples are the single most susceptible maple species to this fungus.
+For how this and other fungal diseases work across tree species, our tree fungus guide covers the biology behind infections like this one.

 Symptoms: